-1. Upon the receipt of the final copies of the Project Report, the D.Min.
-Office will arrange an oral for the candidate with the project committee during which the Ministry Project

-Committee will examine the candidate on the basis of the Ministry Project Report.
+- 1. Upon the receipt of the final copy of the Project Report, the D.Min.
+Office will arrange an oral for the candidate with the project committee during which the Ministry Project Committee will examine the candidate on the basis of the Ministry Project Report.
+All orals will be by video conferencing unless there is a special request for a face to face oral.
 All orals will need to be completed by at least thirty days prior to graduation.
 The project committee will evaluate the candidate's implementation of the project, theological learning experiences, personal growth, development of professional skills, and presentation of the report.
 The Ministry Project Committee must be unanimous to approve.
 An outside reader will read the Project Report for matters of form and style.
-The list of those corrections, along with any which may be required as a result of the oral, will be given to the candidate at the conclusion of the oral.

-- 2. The D.Min.
+The list of those corrections, along with any which may be required as a result of the oral, will be given to the candidate at the conclusion of the oral. - 2.
+The D.Min.
 Director or someone whom he/she designates, serves as ex-officio in the oral examination. - 3.
 The project and the Project Report will be evaluated on one of the following levels: - a) Acceptable - b) Acceptable with revisions - c) Not acceptable without major revisions and rewriting - d) Not acceptable - 4.
 Normally, evaluation in categories "a" and "b" will permit the candidate to plan for graduation.
 If category "c" is chosen, graduation will not be permitted prior to an examination based on revisions.
 If the committee's evaluation is category "d," the committee will recommend that the candidate do another project or recommend to the faculty that the candidate be terminated.